-The Hunger Project’s programs throughout Africa, South Asia and Latin America are based on a holistic approach that empowers women and men living in rural villages to become the agents of their own development and make sustainable progress in overcoming hunger and poverty.
+The Hunger Project’s programs throughout Africa, South Asia and Latin America are based on a holistic approach that empowers women and men living in rural villages to become agents of their own development and make sustainable progress in overcoming hunger and poverty.
 Central to this approach is harnessing the power of education.
 UNESCO research has shown the dramatic impact that secondary education for all adults could have on global poverty rates.

 Governments and the rest of the international community have the primary responsibility to ensure the achievement of SDG 4.
 Quality education includes the promotion of smart, innovative measures to reach younger students.
 It also includes relevant education and training that can help address common social, environmental and economic challenges across the world.

 Especially important is the need to ensure that girls and women have access to equal educational opportunities as boys and men.
-When a girl has the opportunity to be educated and healthy, she thrives and the whole of society benefits.
+When a girl has the opportunity to be educated and healthy, she thrives and whole societies benefit.
 Educated girls marry later, have healthier children and take an active role in their communities to ensure the rights of other women are upheld.

-Promoting Equal Education for Girls: Our animators across Asia, Africa and Latin America run educational campaigns to promote childhood primary school enrollment, especially for girl children.
-In Bangladesh, for example, The Hunger Project has been implementing the “Safe Schools for Girls” campaign to increase girls’ attendance in school, reduce dropouts, improve the quality of education available to girls and promote additional opportunities for girls in and out of school.
+- Promote equal education for girls.
+Our animators across Asia, Africa and Latin America run educational campaigns to promote childhood primary school enrollment, especially for girl children.
+In Bangladesh, for example, The Hunger Project continues to implement the “Safe Schools for Girls” campaign to increase girls’ attendance in school, reduce dropouts, improve the quality of education available to girls and promote additional opportunities for girls in and out of school.

-Preschool and School Feeding Programs: Our epicenters in Africa operate preschool programs that include the provision of one nutritious meal per day.
+- Implement preschool and school feeding programs: Our epicenters in Africa operate preschool programs that include the provision of one nutritious meal per day.
 The one-meal-per-day program has two goals.
 On one hand, it works to ensure a nutritious meal for the children and promote healthy growth.
 On the other, it also encourages parents to bring their children to preschool.
-And when children are in preschool, mothers have more time for their own education and other income-generating activities.
-In 2016, more than half of the 9,642 children were enrolled in the nursery school programs at our epicenters, with more than half of them were girls.
+When children are in preschool, mothers have more time for their own education and other income-generating activities.

-Youth Ending Hunger Education Campaigns: Trained Youth Ending Hunger Leaders in Bangladesh plan monthly activities in their communities with an emphasis on literacy and education, such as environmental education awareness campaigns, debates, math Olympiads, writing competitions, roundtables and blood donation camps.
+- Support Youth Ending Hunger Education campaigns: Trained Youth Ending Hunger Leaders in Bangladesh plan monthly activities in their communities with an emphasis on literacy and education, such as environmental education awareness campaigns, debates, math Olympiads, writing competitions, roundtables and blood donation camps.

 It takes a truly holistic approach to end hunger and poverty.
-And when there’s access to education, everybody thrives.
+And when this includes access to education, everyone thrives.